fatjonfreskina/Learn-Vuejs/README.md

 # Learn-Vuejs

-By invoking the Vue class constructor with the new keyword, we create a new instance of the Vue class which we name app.
-The Vue constructor can set many properties on our Vue app when it is called.
-However, unlike many constructors, the Vue class does not take each of these properties as separate arguments.
-Rather, it only takes one argument.
+When creating a Vue app, you can use the Vue class constructor and the "new" keyword to create a new instance of the Vue class, which can have many properties set through the constructor's single argument.

 ```js
 // app.js